ckdake/automation/README.md

 1. Has minimal AWS cost overhead
 1. Facilitates easily testing out things in AWS test accounts

+Things to have readily available to be able to test other things:

+1. a docker container in ECR running as an ECS service
+1. lambdas triggered by EventBridge

 ### Running locally

 This requires env vars with user credentials that can assume to adminstrator.